Today’s rates for a wide variety of multifamily loans

 If you're an investor looking to for a fast source of financing to fix and flip a property, especially if you don't have the greatest credit, a hard money loan could be an ideal fit.

 Hard money loans may be more expensive than other types of multifamily financing, but they close faster, often in fewer than 15 days — and are available for a much wider variety of borrowers.
-Typical terms for fix and flip hard money loans are between 12 and 36 months, and they usually have interest rates of between 7 and 12%.
-Plus, hard money loans can offer generous LTVs of up to 90%, and usually don't have any prepayment penalties.
+Typical terms for fix and flip hard money loans are between 12 and 36 months.
+Plus, hard money loans can offer generous LTVs of up to 80%, and usually don't have any prepayment penalties.

 How Does a Fix and Flip Loan Work?